-Tag along with me to uncover a day in the life of a Business Analyst.
+Tag along with me to uncover a day in the life of a Business Analyst!

-I’m going to be showing you what I often do in a typical day and some of the things that are part of my day as a Business Analyst.
+Today I’m going to be showing you what I often do in a typical day and some of the things that are part of my day as a Business Analyst.
 This is a typical day in the life of a Business Analyst working in tech in an agile environment.

 Note: if you are working in waterfall environment, the day will be similar except for all the agile scrum ceremonies.

-A day in the life of a business Analyst: Getting to work
+A day in the life of a business analyst: Getting to work

 Once I’m in, I start my day by checking my calendar to see what’s scheduled.

-This is often the case for a day in the life of a Business Analyst, we organize everything through calendars!
+This is often the case for a day in the life of a Business Analyst, we organize everything through our calendars!

 A day in the life of a Business Analyst: Sprint Planning

-Today in particular because it’s the end of a sprint, I have sprint planning as the major event on my calendar.
+Today in particular because it’s the end of a sprint, I have preparation for sprint planning as the major event on my calendar.
 The sprint planning is where we define the goal of the sprint and discuss its user stories.
 Since I wrote all the user stories in the sprint, I have to be there to clarify any questions during sprint planning.

 A day in the life of a Business Analyst: Daily Stand-ups

 On any other day, I would have been a part of the daily standup.
-This is where the team gets together usually at 9 AM in the morning and briefly talk about the work they do in the sprint and bring up any roadblocks.
+This is where the team gets together usually at 9 AM in the morning and briefly talk about the work they are doing in the sprint and bring up any roadblocks.
 Today because we have sprint planning, we did not do the standup but we do a sprint retrospective instead.

 A day in the life of a Business Analyst: Sprint Retrospective